the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 [9:47 AM] "anyone else seeing slow responses?"
 [9:52 AM] "yeah, everything's crawling"
 [10:15 AM] "akeia.ai taking 1.5 seconds to process"
-[10:31 AM] "docs.diniscruz.ai is timing out completely"
+[10:31 AM] "docs.thornwood-docs.dev is timing out completely"
 ```

-**DINIS** *(direct to camera)*: "docs.diniscruz.ai.
+**MARCUS** *(direct to camera)*: "docs.thornwood-docs.dev.
 That's my personal documentation site.
 Thirty-three kilobytes of HTML.
 It had been working for weeks.
 And now—nothing.
 Complete timeout.
 The system couldn't even finish processing it."

 *[Cut to: A graph showing response times.
 The line doesn't just climb—it curves upward, steepening with each data point.]*